marcolenci/dai-dinamici.github.io/content/posts/new-logo.md

 +++
-title = "DAI gets a new logo"
-date = "2022-03-28 19:00:36"
-categories = ["news"]
-slug = "new-logo"
+title = "The DinAmicI get a new website and a new logo" date = "2022-03-28 19:00:36" categories = ["news"] slug = "new-logo"
 +++

+As you may have noticed, our website has gone through a restyling.
+In the process, we moved to a much simpler deployment strategy, which should make our website much much faster than before, and safer and easier to maintain for us.
+The price to pay for this, is that you will need to contact us to submit new posts, unless you want to [get your hands dirty](https://github.com/dai-dinamici/dai-dinamici).

-Thanks to the efforts and the patience of Giovanni Canestrari, and the pushes from Marco Lenci, the DinAmicI are excited to share wity you the new logo:
+This is not all!
+Thanks to the efforts and the patience of Giovanni Canestrari, and the pushes from Marco Lenci, the DinAmicI are excited to share wity you also the new logo:

 ![New Logo by Giovanni Canestrari]({{< resource url="images/logo.png" >}})